-- Completed a review of the current Continuity of Operations Plan. - Tested data implementation of COOP - Updated and backed up data for transportation planning files - Experienced and Tested COOP activities during COVID-19 pandemic and documented actions taken for use in future COOP planning and implementation
+- Completed a review of the current Continuity of Operations Plan. - Tested data implementation of COOP - Updated and backed up data for transportation planning files - Developed a new Continuity of Operations Plan based on some COVID19 guidelines and other pandemic or natural disaster materials.

-- Develop a new Continuity of Operations Plan based on some COVID19 guidelines and other pandemic or natural disaster materials. - Implement COOP activities, including procedures, activation, alternate operations, reconstitution, and information technology. - Complete a yearly review of the current Continuity of Operations Plan.
+- Implement COOP activities, including procedures, activation, alternate operations, reconstitution, and information technology. - Complete a yearly review of the current Continuity of Operations Plan.